DonkeykongArcade/skin.fentastic/README.md

 **I'm trying to maintain and add new useful features to this already awesome skin by Ivar Brandt.**

-## New Features added my DonkeykongArcade
+## New Features added by DonkeykongArcade

 **Version 1.0.26**